hardwario/bc-website/content/doc/firmware/how-to-battery-module.en.md

 ## Usage
 Because SDK can inform your application about *low* and *critical* level, you can easily modify it, so it will adapt to the "insufficient power" mode.

 Let's say you are building a battery powered climate/weather station with Sigfox connectivity.
 You know that it won't be possible to change batteries immediately when they will be "soon dead".
 For that, you can use the *low voltage* trigger.
 Program your app to send warning message that will alert you about the need to change batteries.
-The interval for climate data report can also be made higher to further prolong battery life.
+The interval for sending climate data report over Sigfox can also be made higher to prolong battery life.

 And when the voltage level goes critical (*critical voltage* trigger), just send warning message that batteries are almost dead and disable other transmissions.